kkauems/kkauems/README.md

 ## Hi there!
 I'm Kauê 😁
-✔ I'm currently studying Computer Engineering at UTFPR - Pato Branco.
+✔ I'm currently in my 4th year studying Computer Engineering at UTFPR - Pato Branco.

-✔ Web Developer, specializing in ReactJS and NextJS at OCCAM Engenharia.
+✔Frontend Developer, specializing in ReactJS and NextJS at OCCAM Engenharia.

-✔ UI/UX Designer and Marketing Advisor at OCCAM Engenharia.
+✔ CMO (Chief Marketing Officer) at OCCAM Engenharia.

 ##